The Waeve (album): Background and release

+Writing and production

 When the two got together to write, Coxon took the opportunity to write music that "people wouldn't necessarily expect from him, something with 'rich chord progressions.'"
 Neither expected their sessions to lead to enough songs for a full album, as they went into the process without any planning, just being happy to work "at their own pace, with no label, management or producer looking over their shoulder."
+Songs would start with chord sequences, evolving as the two found different melodies and harmonies within those sequences.
+As they would add new sections and string arrangements, they would eventually realise the song had extended to ten minutes long and need to rein it back in.
+Coxon compared the runaway process to a rabbit warren, saying some songs "went on forever and are still probably going somewhere, but the ones that we could keep control on ended up on the record."

+Writing sessions involved the two playing whatever instruments they had around, focusing on physical instruments to avoid getting lost in the possibilities of their digital audio workstation's "vast library of synths".
 While Dougall said "it just wouldn't be right" if the album didn't contain Coxon's guitar playing, it was his work on the saxophone, an instrument he is classically trained in, which "really helped to shape the multi-angled outline" of the album.
 Coxon engineered most of the album before the duo brought on James Ford to finish the record.
 Ford made significant changes such as replacing the duo's synthesiser recordings with real string instruments and adding other sounds including a flute.
 Other instruments on the record include a cittern and a six string bass once owned by Sly and the Family Stone's Larry Graham.
 Dougall took vocal inspiration from singers such as Anne Briggs, Sandy Denny and Karen Dalton.

+Live

+On 20 April 2022, the duo announced their first show as the Waeve at the Lexington in Islington, London on 4 May.
+They later added a second show at the Lexington on 6 May.

+On 21 April, The Great Escape Festival announced their lineup which included the Waeve playing on 12 May along with fellow Transgressive Records acts including Mykki Blanco and Let's Eat Grandma.
+The duo were joined by the Electric Soft Parade drummer Thomas White, bassist Joe Chilton, and multi-instrumentalist Charlotte Glasson who played violin, keyboard, and a saxophone duet with Coxon during the song "Big Idea".
+Their set was the best-attended of the night and was reviewed positively by The Arts Desk's Thomas H. Green.

+On 24 October, the band announced their first tour of the UK for March 2023, including shows at Manchester's Band on the Wall and Leeds' Brudenell Social Club.
+The band also played Primavera Sound in May and June and Vieilles Charrues Festival in July.